cynthialmy/cynthialmy.github.io/resume.md

 subtitle: Product Manager & more
 ---

-👋 Hi there!
-I’m Cynthia, a former engineer turned product manager, building data and AI products that automate workflows and scale globally.
+👋 Hi, I’m Cynthia.
+I build AI decision systems for high-risk, policy-constrained environments, where accuracy, accountability, and scale all matter.

+My work focuses on turning ambiguous, high-impact problems into controllable systems: combining LLM-powered and agentic workflows with human-in-the-loop governance, clear risk boundaries, and measurable quality signals.

-I’ve shipped products across Europe, Asia, and the U.S. at Volvo Cars, SAP, Airwallex, and Alibaba, including GenAI procurement tools, cross-border commerce, and payment infra.
+I’ve shipped and scaled products across Europe, Asia, and the U.S. at Volvo Cars, SAP, Airwallex, and Alibaba, spanning trade compliance, procurement decision support, cross-border commerce, and payment infrastructure.
+Across domains, the common thread has been designing AI systems that support better decisions under uncertainty.

-I’m especially interested in:
+I’m particularly focused on:

-- Enterprise AI capabilities & data platforms
+- AI decision platforms and internal systems at scale
+- Trust, safety, and governance for production AI
-- Enable adoption by driving AI Quality & Safety
+- Enabling adoption by making AI systems trustworthy

-- Cross-border eCommerce and logistics
+Outside of work, I build small apps and internal tools, and write about technology, career growth, and women in tech.

-Also, check out all my other links on my [portrait](https://portrait.so/cynthiali) if you want to know more about me.
+Check out all my other links on my [portrait](https://portrait.so/cynthiali) if you want to know more about me.

 ---